ahadas/ahadas.github.io/_drafts/2018-8-7-about-mucommander.md

 Next, I will share some thoughts on how to address the aforementioned challenges.

 ## Redefine the "mission statement"
 The development of muCommander started more than 15 years ago.
-That is pretty long time in software terms and so some of the assumptions we began with may not be relevant anymore.
+That is a pretty long time in software terms and so some of the assumptions we began with may not be relevant anymore.
 For example, the minimal USB stick today contains at least 1G and internet connection is much faster.
 So considering that muCommander is unlikely to run on devices with limited resources (such as mobile phones), it would probably be alright to produced a larger-size application.
 As another example, today much more data is stored on cloud services such as dropbox and google drive.
 Supporting such services may be more important for end-users than things like advanced integrated text editor today.

 So I think this may be the right time to reconsider what is the goal of muCommander - what are its strengths, what should it provide, why should users continue using it and why should developers continue contributing to it.